software-architects/time-cockpit-website/content/en/blog/2014/01/16/Software-Quality-Days-2014-Model-Driven-Development-and-Testing.md

 ---
 layout: blog
-title: Software Quality Days 2014, Model Driven Development and Testing
+title: Software Quality Days 2014 -  Model Driven Development and Testing
 teaser: Yesterday we represented Microsoft and their Team Foundation Server in the Tools Challenge at the Software Quality Days 2014 in Vienna.
 The topic was Model Driven Development and Testing.
-The  great news: We won :-) Read more about what we have demonstrated during the challenge.
+The  great news -  We won  - -) Read more about what we have demonstrated during the challenge.
 author: Rainer Stropek
-date: 2014-22-16
+date: 2014-01-16
 bannerimage:
+lang: en
 permalink: /blog/2014/01/16/Software-Quality-Days-2014-Model-Driven-Development-and-Testing
 ---